 - Injections — probably the most common form of testosterone usage.
 Injections can be weekly or bimonthly or even (with a more recently developed long-lasting shot called Nebido, though not in the US as the FDA has not approved it) every few months.

 - Pellets — a doctor surgically inserts a few pellets of testosterone every 3-5 months that slowly dissolve in your body, releasing testosterone over time.
 It seems that people typically start this after having been on injections for a while.
 One such pellet is called Testopel.
 Here is a video about my experience with it.

 - Top Surgery: a double mastectomy with chest masculinization.
 See this page for my experience with my top surgery, and this page for my recovery from it.

-- Double Incision — involves two incisions generally along the line of the pectorialis major muscle, as well as two free nipple grafts taken from the patient’s original areola and nipples.
+- Double Incision.
+This is what I got.
+It involves two incisions generally along the line of the pectorialis major muscle, as well as two free nipple grafts taken from the patient’s original areola and nipples.
 The surgeon removes all breast tissue and most of the excess fat from the chest.
 Nipple sensation post-surgery can come back in full but pleasurable, erotic sensation is physiologically impossible because the nerve stem has been completely severed and one end removed, although some people claim to experience it.
 The scars along the pec line will never disappear completely.